KIM-HANJOO/TOY-CFD-for-ground/README.md

 simple **6-6-6 size 3D ground Heat-transfer model**

-module of unsteady 1D heat-transfer room model
+only applicable to the ground node of 1D heat-transfer model suggested, as a module for the ground node.

 <plotting of the code>